maxgram/grunt-bower-licensechecker/README.md

 ------------------------------
 ### Overview

-In your project's Gruntfile, add a section named licensechecker to the data object passed into grunt.initConfig().
+In your project's Gruntfile, add a section named 'bower-licensechecker' to the data object passed into grunt.initConfig().

 ```js
 'bower-licensechecker': {